About John Kinyon

 MEDIATE YOUR LIFE

 John is co-creator with colleague Ike Lasater of the international Mediate Your Life training program.
-This training integrates Nonviolent Communication (NVC, developed by Marshall Rosenberg) with a mediation framework, mindfulness, and insights from neuroscience and habit change research.
+This training integrates Nonviolent Communication (NVC) with a mediation framework, mindfulness, and insights from neuroscience and habit change research.

 In 2002, following a harrowing journey and adventure together to the Northwest Frontier Province area of Pakistan to work with Afghan tribal elders, John and Ike began a partnership that led to co-founding the Mediate Your Life training company and developing a body of work that has grown into public workshops and year-long training programs around the United States and internationally in Europe, Asia, and Australia since 2007.